Neural-Space/genos/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+For a new feature, assign [@dashayushman](https://github.com/dashayushman) and for functional changes to the project, assign [@kushalj001](https://github.com/kushalj001)

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]